Cloud Spanner pricing

 When you use Cloud Spanner, you are charged for the following:

-The number of Cloud Spanner nodes in your instance.
+The amount of compute capacity in your instance.

-After the one hour minimum, billing for nodes is prorated.
-For example, if you provision 5 nodes at 1:00PM and then at 2:01PM (more than an hour later) you remove one node, the 5th node is billed for 61 minutes.
+After the one hour minimum, billing for compute capacity is prorated.
+For example, if you provision a 5 node instance at 1:00PM and then at 2:01PM (more than an hour later) you remove one node, the 5th node is billed for 61 minutes.